near/nearcore/chain/indexer/README.md

 ## How to set up and test NEAR Indexer

-Assuming you have all necessary tools installed (Python, Rust, Cargo etc.)
+Assuming you have all necessary tools installed (Rust, Cargo etc.)

 ### Localnet